 It is the advisee's responsibility to meet all academic deadlines (e.g., adding or dropping courses; turning in study abroad applications).
-Please refer to the academic calendar for critical deadlines: https://www.pitzer.edu/registrar/academic-calendar/.
-Add/drop and other forms are available at: https://www.pitzer.edu/registrar/forms/.
+Please refer to the academic calendar on the Registrar Office's website for critical deadlines.

+Add/drop and other forms are available on the Registrar Office's website as well.